 Sister Linda has a B.A. in Indigenous Studies from Trent University, and both a Masters of Divinity and a Doctorate of Ministry in Eco-Theology from Toronto School of Theology at the University of Toronto, where she is now a part-time faculty member.

-Lucy Cummings is the Executive Director of Faith & the Common Good, where she supports diverse faith communities contribute to greener, healthier, more resilient neighborhoods.
+Lucy Cummings is a Senior Advisor to Faith & the Common Good, where she supports diverse faith communities that contribute to a greener, healthier, more resilient neighborhoods.

 Prior to her work at Faith & the Common Good, Lucy leads Seacology UK, a non-profit environmental group devoted to protecting island biodiversity using a community-based approach.

 A Mandarin Chinese speaker (though rusty these days), she was a professor of global politics at the University of Hong Kong for ten years.
 There she explored the impact of environmental degradation on global security.
 She also consulted with the Hong Kong government on its global environmental reputation.
 She holds a Bachelor’s degree in economics from the University of Virginia, a Master’s in religious ethics from Yale University, and a Ph.D. in global politics from Johns Hopkins University.

 Born into an interfaith family, Rev. Michelle Singh has a deep understanding and appreciation for the world’s rich spiritual and cultural diversity.
 In 2008, she became an ordained Interfaith Minister from The New Seminary, New York.